mulefish/repo_comparer/README.md

 STEP6: node server.js
 STEP7: localhost:5000/examine.html

+# Which sort of files does this work on?
+.js / .py / .java -- It has tested against a react/node project.
+See CollectFileInformation.js for file types.

 # Note:
 examine.html's 'filecompare' is, um, more 'linguisticy' than 'CS' inspired - so it is slightly diffferent that normal.
 It is 'better' but also 'worse'.
 It looks to see if a line is used anywhere in both files that are being compared, rather than for 'exact matches'.